Ebola virus

 • DIC: heparin efficacy is unclear in human Ebola infection.

-• Activated protein C (Xigris) has some benefit in the primate model of infection but is no longer available in the U.S. Anti-coagulation protein rNAPc2 has shown 33% efficacy in non-human primate Zaire-Ebola infection.
+• Activated protein C (Xigris) has some benefit in the primate model of infection, but is no longer available in the U.S. Anti-coagulation protein rNAPc2 has shown 33% efficacy in non-human primate Zaire-Ebola infection.

 • Fluid/electrolyte management as possible in the setting, considering myocardial and pulmonary dysfunction.
 This, primarily if instituted early in infection, is likely to be the most important feature contributing to survival.

 • Fluid losses due to vomiting or diarrhea may be substantial.
-Two to four liters/day are average, and reports as high as 12L/d are described.
+Two to four liters/day are average, and reports of up to 12 L/d are described.

 • Other: